ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ### Prerequisites
 - Install [Docker Desktop](https://docs.docker.com/get-docker/).
 - Install [Python 3.9](https://www.python.org/downloads/) or later (this is used to run the client program).
-- You must be logged in with Docker to the IBM

 ## Steps